<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1228022201129589&amp;ev=PageView&amp;noscript=1">

 Quality function deployment (QFD)

-A matrix use to plot and rank product / service features to understand what is critical to the customer.
+A matrix plots and ranks product/service features to understand what is critical to the customer.

 Quality management

-The systems, organizations, and tools which make it possible to plan, execute and track a quality product or service.
+The systems, organizations, and tools make planning, executing, and tracking a quality product or service possible.
 Here quality is built into the system.

 RASIC or RASI